| CALL FOR SUBMISSIONS

 - Doing production when not a producer (very applicable for small/indie teams)

 - Transitioning into a producer role from another discipline

-- Training producers
+- Training and career progression of producers

 The Programming track is soliciting lectures focused on new techniques in programming, in particular:

 - New Game Platforms

 How have emerging technologies and display devices changed game development?
 How do you tackle the constraints of Virtual Reality enabled games?
 Do you have tips and tricks to share?